Tamil Nadu All Govt Jobs

 • Tamil Diaspora – Development of modern Tamils: Print – Edition – Translation – Film Industries – Computer and Media

-Unit I: General Geography and Geography of India with Special Reference to Tamil Nadu (75 marks)
+Unit I: Geography of India with a Focus on Tamil Nadu (75 marks)

 • Earth and Universe: Solar System – Atmosphere, Lithosphere, Hydrosphere, and Biosphere